neudecker-group/jedi/docs/tutorials/molecular-dynamics.rst

 Create The Structure
 ====================

-First, we will start by creating our nitrogen atom and perform a basic geometry optimisation.
+First, we will start by creating our nitrogen atom and perform a basic geometry optimization.
 Do note that this is to provide a self-contained example; as established previously, it is just as possible to use an :ref:`existing calculator <existing-calculators>`.

 .. code-block:: python